Poli Karastoyanova: Biography

-Poli Karastoyanova was born on September 28, 1969 in Plovdiv.
+Karastoyanova was born on September 28, 1969, in Plovdiv.
 She graduated in University of National and World Economy.
 Her master's degree "Management of PR and Mass Communication" was received in the New Bulgarian University.

 She has worked for Bulgarian and foreign companies as a financial consultant.
 In 2003 she became executive director of the Bulgarian organization for congress tourism.
 One of the founders of the National Tourism Board.
-MP from the Patriotic Front (Bulgaria) at the 43 th National Assembly, Chairman of the Culture and Media Committee.
+MP from the Patriotic Front (Bulgaria) at the 43rd National Assembly, chairman of the Culture and Media Committee.

-Poli Karastoyanova is the creator and host of specialized economic program Tourism Trend on BBT, which affected important aspects of the industry and the complex relationship between the state and the business sector.
+Karastoyanova is the creator and host of specialized economic program Tourism Trend on BBT, which affected important aspects of the industry and the complex relationship between the state and the business sector.
 In the show she discussed with her guests key issues related to the development of tourism and international image of Bulgaria as an investment destination.

-Poli Karastoyanova is a member in a number of organizations, some of which SKAL International Sofia, International Public Relations Association, International Women's Club Sofia.
+Karastoyanova is a member in a number of organizations, some of which SKAL International Sofia, International Public Relations Association, International Women's Club Sofia.
 She is fluent in English and Portuguese.